If an alarm doesn't have the ability to monitor and report on what it is supposed to be monitoring and reporting on, can it still be called an alarm?

 If the equipment is using too much juice - that might be a sign of overheating, too much humidity, or something else going wrong.
 It offers real insight into your system, and lets you see and fix a problem before it's too late.

 You may not be an expert about master stations or RTUs.
-That's understandable.
-But the company you buy your network from should be.
+But the monitoring company you buy your network from should be.
 And that means they should be ready to share their knowledge with you, and help you maximize your ROI.

-If you don't know how to get the most out of your central station alarm equipment, it isn't doing its job.
-And that - as we talked about - means it isn't a real alarm.
+If your central station operators don't know how to efficiently use your master, it isn't doing its job.
+And that - as we talked about - means it isn't a real alarm signal.

 That means looking for central station alarm equipment that is reliable, durable, employs multiprotocol functionality, and is backed by best-in-class support and training.